George Kollias (biologist): Distinctions

+He has been awarded two Advanced ERC grants: MCs-inTEST(ID: 340217, 2014–2019) highlighting the critical role of mesenchymal cells in intestinal epithelial and immunological homeostasis and BecomingCausal (ID:101055093, 2022–2027) investigating the molecular and cellular mechanisms underlying fibrosis in progressive IBD.
+In 2025 he was also awarded an ERC Proof of Concept grant to support the development of a novel oral therapy targeting fibroblast-driven inflammation and fibrosis in IBD via his startup company INOLYSIS.

 George Kollias is an elected member of the European Molecular Biology Organization (EMBO) since 2000 and Member of the Biosciences Steering Group of the European Academies Science Advisory Panel (EASAC) since 2014.
 In recognition of eminent scientific discoveries and contributions to science, he was awarded the internationally acclaimed Carol-Nachman Award for Rheumatology in 2014 and the first Galien Scientific Research Award, of Prix Galien Greece in 2015.
-Dr. Kollias served as the National Representative of Greece for the ESFRI (2010-2012) and as member of the ESFRI strategic working group on Health and Food (2010 to date).
+Dr. Kollias served as the National Representative of Greece for the ESFRI (2010–2012) and as member of the ESFRI strategic working group on Health and Food (2010 to date).
 George Kollias has been a member of the National Council on Research and Technology of the Ministry of Development (2001–2003 and 2005–2009) and has served as an elected President of the Council of the Directors of the Greek Research Centers (2009–2010).
 He serves as an advisor for scientific organizations and consults for industry.
 George Kollias also serves as invited speaker, chairman and member of the Organising and Scientific Committees of several scientific meetings throughout the world.
-George Kollias is Director of the Graduate Program in "Molecular Biomedicine" at the Medical School of the University of Athens.
+George Kollias is Director of the Graduate Program in "Molecular Biomedicine" at the Medical School of the University of Athens (founded 2016).